 3 hours.
-Focuses on the individual artistic development of students as they combine techniques and subject matter into a personal style of visual communication.
+This class focuses on the individual artistic development of students as they combine techniques and subject matter into a personal style of visual communication.
 Additional course fee is required.

 Prerequisite: ARTS 331 Intermediate Printmaking.

 ARTS 440 Advanced Mixed Media